aclapes/MCV-M6-ActionClassificationTask/README.md

 ## Custom groundtruth

-Do not download and use the groundtruth annotations (i.e., action categories) from the authors' webpage, as we will be a custom version of them that you find in `data/hmbd51/testTrainMulti_601030_splits`.
+Do not download and use the groundtruth annotations from the authors' webpage, as we will be a custom version of them that you find in `data/hmbd51/testTrainMulti_601030_splits`.

-Differently from the original groundtruth, we will be reserving a fixed set of the training videos for validation.
+Differently from the original groundtruth, we will reserve a fixed set of training videos for validation.
 Therefore, instead of being 70% training and 30% testing data, we will do 60% training, 10% validation, and 30% testing.

-Take into account that HMDB51 was thought to be evaluated in 3-fold cross validation.
-This means having 3 different (training and test) partitions, namely split1, split2, and split3.
+Take into account also that HMDB51 was thought to be evaluated in 3-fold cross validation.
+This means having 3 different train-test partitions, namely split1, split2, and split3.
 If you check the provided annotations you'll see a file per action category and split (i.e, `<action_label>_test_split<1, 2, or 3>.txt`).
-We will focus on split1 only (ignore split2 and split3 files).
+However, we will focus on split1 only (ignore split2 and split3 files).

-If you examine the different `<action_label>_test_split1.txt` files, you'll see a line per video with the video name followed by an integer that represents the partition according to split1: 1 indicating this is a training video, 2 for testing, and 3 for validation.
+Go and examine any `<action_label>_test_split1.txt` file.
+As you'll see, there's a line per video with the video name followed by an integer that represents the train-test-validation partition for this particular split.
+Concretely, 1 indicates this is a training video, 2 for testing, and 3 for validation.

 ## Run the baseline code